 Today Columbus docks in Piraeus for a visit to beguiling, bustling Athens.
 Don't miss the chance to climb the Acropolis to the ruins of the Parthenon, one of the world's most enduring monuments, and an awe-inspiring window onto the city's rich Classical past.

 A morning call in Gibraltar brings a first real taste of home.
 Wander past familiar British shops on Main Street, or perhaps take the cable-car to the top of the Rock for views across the Straits to Africa.

 Day 121: Disembark in London Tilbury

-Columbus arrives back in London Tilbury, this morning, concluding an unforgettable round-the-world odyssey.
+Columbus arrives back in London Tilbury on the morning of Tuesday 5th May, concluding an unforgettable round-the-world odyssey.

 Days marked above with an anchor include ports where you will be transferred to shore by landing boat.
 These ports may be inaccessible for customers with mobility difficulties as a result.
 Any days not listed will be spent at sea.

 The duration stated for this cruise (which crosses the International Date Line) is based on the calendar year.
 However, the cruise is priced to take into account of any lost or gained days when crossing the Date Line.

 British Citizens will need a full, 10-year passport to travel on this cruise.
 Since some countries require visitors to be valid for at least six months after the return date of the cruise we recommend that all customers ensure that this is the case.
 Holders of non-British passports should check with the relevant embassies to see if any requirements and restrictions exist for any countries visited during the cruise.

 Visit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.